-We facilitate sustainable food production systems, specifically protein-livestock and aquaculture-to ensure a nutritious food supply and support livelihoods while sustaining nature and mitigating climate change impacts.
-We identify business models for producers that support reducing greehnouse gas emissions and adopting regenerative agriculture practices, and we implement solutions to reduce global food loss and waste from the field to the consumer.
+We facilitate sustainable food production systems, specifically protein-livestock, aquaculture, and feed-to ensure a nutritious food supply and support livelihoods while sustaining nature and mitigating climate change impacts.
+We identify business models for producers that support reducing greehnouse gas emissions and adopting regenerative agriculture practices.
+And we implement solutions to reduce global food loss and waste, and drive circularity from the field to the consumer.